ltw-ltc/ltw-ltc.github.io/index.md

 ### Projects

-Projects for I have thoroughly enjoyed
+Projects I have thoroughly enjoyed

-- The design of the a matching network for a Vivaldi Antenna -
+- The design of the a matching network for a Vivaldi Antenna
-- scoring a free-throw in the Boston Garden
+- A geometrical determination of a multi-stage folded-cascode amplifier
-- hiking in Big Sur National Park
+- My SDP where my team was in the midst of building a revolutionary

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for